 3.15 The Council needs to be sure that the best methods are being used to involve the community and stakeholders in consultations.
 In the past there has been no way of finding out how anyone has heard about the consultations on LDF documents.
-In future a question could be included on the response forms used when representations are submitted to the Council.
-This could ask where the respondent had heard about the consultation and what would be best method to inform them of future consultations.
+A question will now be included on the response forms used when representations are submitted to the Council.
+This will ask where the respondent had heard about the consultation and what would be the best method to inform them of future consultations.